§ 4901 Scope of chapter.

 (b) The Secretary of State shall examine the articles and the certificate or certificates to determine whether they contain all necessary information and satisfy all requirements as to form.
 If the Secretary of State finds that the articles and certificates contain all necessary information and satisfy all requirements as to form, the Secretary of State shall endorse his or her approval upon the articles.
 If the Secretary of State does not so find, he or she shall forthwith give notice thereof to the parties stating in detail the Secretary of State's reasons for so doing and stating how the nonconformance can be remedied.
 Upon remedying the defects, the party may in the same manner file the same or amended articles, whichever the particular case may require, and the Secretary of State shall endorse his or her approval thereon.

-§ 4941 Same — Issuance of certificate of merger or consolidation; effective date.
+§ 4941 Merger, consolidation of mutual insurers — Issuance of certificate of merger or consolidation; effective date.